By MICK ROBERTS ©

 The historic hotel has a long an interesting history.
-It has traded as a pub for just over 25 years, before its taps ran dry in 1863.
+It traded as a pub for just over 25 years, before its taps ran dry in 1863.

-Although the historic pub reopened as the Old Victoria Inn in about 2015, interestingly, the Colonial building has been dry longer than it has been wet.
+Although the historic pub reopened in about 2015 as the Old Victoria Inn, interestingly, the Colonial building has been dry longer than it has been wet.

 The Victoria Inn’s story starts with Irishman, John Wisdom, who established the wayside stop in 1838.